matvore/hesokuri/README.md

 Note that you can save the configuration file in a location other than `~/.hesocfg` and set the environment variable `HESOCFG` to its location.
-This way, you can store the `HESOCFG` in a subdirectory and put it in a git repo to sync (along with other miscellaneous configuration files and utilities that are shared between all systems).
+This way, you can store the `HESOCFG` in a subdirectory and put it in a Git repo to sync (along with other miscellaneous configuration files and utilities that are shared between all systems).